jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 -   *Try changing the search terms, but make sure you keep the syntax the same with quotation marks and commas.*

-**Ian comment: Good example commands, although I think each needs a bit more information.
-What's a dispersion plot, for example, and same for everything.
-I don't think we need lots of content, but a few sentences for each. i.e. what's a "token"?**

 ### **Challenges:​**